muxinc/mux-php/docs/Api/MetricsApi.md

 $metric_id = video_startup_time; // string | ID of the Metric
 $timeframe = array('timeframe_example'); // string[] | Timeframe window to limit results by.
 Must be provided as an array query string parameter (e.g. timeframe[]=).
 Accepted formats are...   * array of epoch timestamps e.g. timeframe[]=1498867200&timeframe[]=1498953600   * duration string e.g. timeframe[]=24:hours or timeframe[]=7:days.
 $filters = array('filters_example'); // string[] | Filter key:value pairs.
 Must be provided as an array query string parameter (e.g. filters[]=operating_system:windows&filters[]=country:US).
 Possible filter names are the same as returned by the List Filters endpoint.
 $measurement = 'measurement_example'; // string | Measurement for the provided metric.
-If omitted, the deafult for the metric will be used.
+If omitted, the default for the metric will be used.
 $order_direction = 'order_direction_example'; // string | Sort order.
 $group_by = 'group_by_example'; // string | Time granularity to group results by.
 If this value is omitted, a default granularity is chosen based on the supplied timeframe.